WELCOME TO GRIMSBY TOWN CRICKET CLUB

 The first team plays in the prestigious Lincolnshire ECB Premier League and the club has further senior teams in the Saturday Lincolnshire County Cricket League and the North Lindsey Sunday League.
 In addition to week-end matches, the club hosts several teams playing in the local midweek leagues.
 Junior cricket is played by under-11, under-13 and under-15 teams in local leagues.
 Many of our senior and junior players have represented Lincolnshire at county level.

 The Club also runs a unique Monday evening invitation “Cricket Knockout” competition played over seven weeks.
-This tournament is extremely popular with players and spectators alike, drawing average crowds of 250 and in excess of 500 on occasions.
-This competition has been running for 77 seasons and is a historical forerunner of the internationally-popular T20 form of cricket.
+This tournament is extremely popular with players and spectators alike, drawing crowds in excess of 500 on occasions.
+This competition has been running for 79 seasons and is a historical forerunner of the internationally-popular T20 form of cricket.

 The club is active in community projects and supports many local charities in their work by staging matches and functions on the ground.
 Local schools use the club facilities for coaching and matches.
 During the season several specialised coaching schools and one day tournaments are held.
 These are staffed by our own coaches.

-In the winter months the club hosts the Under 7’s and Under 8’s youth football teams of Grimsby Borough.
+In the winter months the club hosts youth football teams.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.